yugr/ShlibVisibilityChecker/README.md

 that are unnecessarily exported from shared libraries.
 Such symbols are undesirable because they cause
 * slower startup time (due to slower relocation processing by dynamic linker)
-* performance slowdown (due to indirect function calls and compiler's inability to optimize exportable functions e.g. inline them)
+* performance slowdown (due to indirect function calls, compiler's inability to optimize exportable functions e.g. inline them, effective turnoff of `--gc-sections`)
 * leak of implementation details (if some clients start to use private functions instead of regular APIs)
 * bugs due to runtime symbol clashing (see [Flameeyes blog](https://flameeyes.blog/2008/02/09/flex-and-linking-conflicts-or-a-possible-reason-why-php-and-recode-are-so-crashy/) for real-world examples)